cstbox/core/README.md

 CSTBox is a soft real-time toolkit for building component-oriented embedded systems.
 It has been created for developping autonomous applications based on heterogeneous sensors and actuators networks.
-It is not just yet another data logger, but provides the required infrastructure to implement your own application, including its specific features, and able to work without the need to be connected to a server.
+It is not just yet another data logger, but provides the required infrastructure to add your own specific in-situ processing, and obtain a fully autonomous system, not required connection to a server for remote processing.

 It has been created and is maintained by [Eric Pascual](https://github.com/ericpascual) and [Daniel Cheung](https://github.com/daniel-cheung).